Khashchovania: History

 The village was founded in 1580.
 It is one of the settlements in Stryi Raion where traditional Boyko architecture wooden churches of the 19th century are well-preserved, including the St. John the Baptist Church built in 1846.

-Before the Second World War the promoters of churches in Volosyanka and Khashchovania were the barons of Gredli, who also controlled local industry.
+Before the Second World War the promoters of churches in Volosyanka and Khashchovania were the barons of Gredli.
+They also controlled local industry.

 Until 18 July 2020, Khashchovania belonged to Skole Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Skole Raion was merged into Stryi Raion.

 Culture

 Since the time of the early Old Rus tribes, people of the Carpathian mountain region have created unique embroidery, with local variances.
 The craft has survived and is an important aspect of the area's folk culture.
-Embroidered works are popular in the Ukraine and abroad.
+Embroidered works are popular in Ukraine and abroad.